patricklafrance/mf-enhanced-poc/Zack.md

 ## `errorLoadRemote` and `mf-manifest.json`

-When a runtime plugin is configured with the `init` function and `mf-manifest.json` remote entry, the `errorLoadRemote` hook is called as expected when a failed attempt to load an offline remote is executed with `loadRemote` and the application is rendered without any exception:
+When a runtime plugin is configured with the `init` function and the remote is configured with `mf-manifest.json` as a remote entry, the `errorLoadRemote` hook is called as expected when an attempt to load the remote is done with `loadRemote` and it fails:

 ```js bootstrap.jsx
 init({